anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## ietf-voucher SID values {#ietf-voucher-sid-values}

 {{RFC9148}} explains how to serialize YANG into CBOR, and for this a series of SID values are required.
-While {{I-D.ietf-core-sid}} defines the management process for these values, due to the immaturity  of the tooling around this YANG-SID mechanisms, the following values are considered normative.
+While {{CORESID}} defines the management process for these values, due to the immaturity  of the tooling around this YANG-SID mechanisms, the following values are considered normative.
 It is believed, however, that they will not change.

 ~~~~